39.3210° N, 111.0937° W

 You can find both types of devices at almost all outdoor and gear stores, especially ones selling climbing gear.

-INSIDER TIP: we always recommend bringing an extra belay device juuuuust in case.
-There have been a few too many times that someone in the group forgot to bring a belay device or, worse, we happen to drop one while in a canyon (not good).
+💬 INSIDER TIP: we always recommend bringing an extra belay device juuuuust in case.
+There have been a few too many times that someone in the group forgot to bring a belay device or, worse, we happened to drop one while in a canyon (not good).

-You really cannot canyoneer without a rope so make sure you have a good one.
+You really cannot canyoneer without a rope, so definitely make sure you have a good one.
 One important thing you need to know is that climbing ropes and canyoneering ropes are not the same.

 When climbing, you want a dynamic rope - one with a bit of elasticity.
 But for canyoneering, you want one that has very little stretch.
 This type is known as a static rope.
 There are some pretty sharp differences between the two, so when looking to purchase a rope for canyoneering make sure to get the right one.